Systolic inequalities for the number of vertices

 A weaker version in the opposite direction does hold.

 \begin{lemma} If all sufficiently fine (iterated) barycentric subdivisions of a complex $X$ are combinatorially $n$-essential then the complex is $n$-essential as a topological space.\end{lemma}

 \begin{proof} We use Lemma~\ref{lemma:essential} and assume that $X$ is not topologically $n$-essential.
-Then it is covered $X=\bigcup_i U_i$ by $n$ or fewer inessential open subsets.
+Then there is a cover $X=\bigcup_i U_i$ by $n$ or fewer inessential open subsets.
 It remains to show that some barycentric subdivision of $X$ allows splitting of vertices into $n$ or fewer non-essential vertex sets.

 We consider a partition of unity $\sum_i \rho_i \equiv 1$ subordinate to $\{U_i\}$.
 The compact sets

 are contained in their respective open sets $U_i$, and $X=\bigcup_i F_i$.
 Let $\delta>0$ be the smallest over $i$ distance between the disjoint compact sets $F_i$ and $X\setminus U_i$ (assuming some metric on $X$).